jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

     Crowdin is uploading automatically its source strings using `GitHub Integration <https://support.crowdin.com/github-integration/>`_ set up with the Crowdin account of *jupyterlab-bot*.

+    The script used for this workflow is `02_update_catalogs.py <https://github.com/jupyterlab/language-packs/blob/master/scripts/02_update_catalogs.py>`_.

 Translation update
 ^^^^^^^^^^^^^^^^^^